letsencrypt/acme-spec/draft-barnes-acme.md

 If the CA allows a certificate to be renewed, then it publishes renewed versions of the certificate through the same certificate URI.
 Clients retrieve renewed versions of the certificate using a GET query to the certificate URI, which the server should then return in a 200 (OK) response.
 The server SHOULD provide a URI for each specific certificate in the Content-Location header field, as shown above.
 Requests to specific certificate URIs MUST always result in the same certificate.

 To avoid unnecessary renewals, the CA may choose not to issue a renewed certificate until it receives such a request.
-In such cases, if the CA requires some time to generate the new certificate, the CA MUST return a 202 (Accepted) response, with a Retry-After header field that indicates when the new certifcate will be available.
+In such cases, if the CA requires some time to generate the new certificate, the CA MUST return a 202 (Accepted) response, with a Retry-After header field that indicates when the new certificate will be available.
 The CA MAY include the current (non-renewed) certificate as the body of the response.

 From the client's perspective, there is no difference between a certificate URI that allows renewal and one that does not.
-If the client wishes to obtain a renewed certiifcate, and a GET request to the certficate URI does not yield one, then the client may initiate a new-certificate transaction to request one.
+If the client wishes to obtain a renewed certificate, and a GET request to the certificate URI does not yield one, then the client may initiate a new-certificate transaction to request one.

 ## Certificate Revocation